cakama3a/Prometheus82/README.md

 ![photo-collage png (1)](https://github.com/user-attachments/assets/62b7c93d-78df-475c-8eaa-3c639ab4379a)
 *Prometheus 82 in full assembly*

-## Solenoid Response Time
-The Prometheus 82 solenoid has its own inherent delays that are part of the testing system:
-Video demonstration of solenoid speed measurement: https://www.reddit.com/r/GPDL/comments/1kv7ys9/i_finally_bought_a_camera_that_can_record_1000/

-- For analog sticks: The solenoid adds approximately 4ms of delay
-- For buttons: The solenoid adds 1-2ms of delay, but the code includes a delay compensation mechanism to complement the [GPDL](https://github.com/cakama3a/GPDL) tester (considered the most accurate device for button measurement)

-Actual delays after compensation:
-- Buttons: ~0.2-0.7ms
-- Analog sticks: ~3-4ms

-All tests include these delays as they are an inherent part of the Prometheus 82 testing system.

 ## How to Get Prometheus 82
 You have two options to obtain a Prometheus 82 device:
 1. Build It Yourself: Follow the instructions in this repository to 3D-print the test bench, source components, and assemble the device.
 All necessary files and guides are provided below.